case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.matchcontextbyexact.md

 ## MatchContextByExact interface

-Indicates that the matchers should default to exact matching
+If the context is assignable to this type, it indicates that the matchers should default to exact matching

 **Signature:**